St Mary the Virgin, Hemingbrough: History

 The building originates from the late 12th century CE, additions were made in the 13th, 14th, and 15th centuries.
 William the Conqueror gave the church to the prior and convent of Durham.
 On 26 October 1426 Henry VI gave licence to convert it into a collegiate church with residentiary canons whose period of residence was thirteen weeks each.
 From 1479 this also applied to the provost who until then was compelled to be resident for the greater part of the year.
 There were also three prebendaries, six vicars, and six clerks.
 The college was suppressed in 1545.

+The church is home to one of the UK's oldest surviving Misericords dating to the first part of the 13th century.